 SPIRIT OF HASTINGS

-FINALISTS will be announced on 3 April and WINNERS on 22-24 April at the festival.
+SELECTIONS will be announced on/before 15 March and WINNERS on 14-16 April 2023 at the festival.

 HASTINGS ROCKS accepts narrative, documentary and experimental films, music videos, micro, short and feature films.